-THE Kings of Persia of this Family pretended to be derived from Ah, who was Cousin-Germain to Mahomet, and his Son-in-Law, by marrying Fatima his Daughter.
-All succeeding his Step-Father, made a very great Alteration in his Law.
-He added some Things, left out others, put new Glosses on it, and made such a Resorm in it, that it might pass for a new Law.
+pretended to be derived from Ali, who was Cousin-Germain to Mahomet, and his Son-in-Law, by marrying Fatima his Daughter.
+Ali succeeding his Step-Father, made a very great Alteration in his Law.
+He added some Things, lest out others, put new Glosses on it, and made such a Reform in it, that it might pass for a new Law.
 All these Alterations occasioned a Division in Mahometism.
 The greatest Number adhered to the Law, as it had been given by Mahomet, and as it had been preserved to them by Omar, one of the chief of his Disciples; and the others declared for it as it had been corrected and reformed by Ali.

-ALI died with Poison, and lest two Sons; of whom the eldest, named Hucen, came to the same End as his Father.
-The youngest, named Hussein, succeeding his Brother, suffered Death likewise, as they say, in Persia, sor desending the Doctrine of his Father Ali; but he lest twelve Sons, whom the Persians revere as so many Prophets of their Law.
+All died with Poison, and left two Sons; of whom the eldest, named Hocen, came to the same End as his Father.
+The youngest named Hussein, succeeding his Brother, suffered Death likewise, as they say, in Persia, for defending the Doctrine of his Father Ali; but he left twelve Sons, whom the Persians revere as so many Prophets of their Law.

-ONE of the most famous of the Twelve was Musa Caim, or, as some call him, Moussa Kaizem; tiom whom, after a long Series of Generations, they pretend to derive Sophy, the first of the Family of this Name, that we know any thing of.
-Whether he came from Musa Caim, or no; for this Descent is not at all proved, and there is too great a Space between the Trunk and the Branches, for us to be fure of any Thing in this respect; it appears, however, very certain, that he was the first that rescued Ali's Law from the Obscurity in which it had been buried for many Ages, and made it revive in Persia.
-In order to distinguih Ali's Followers from the other Mussulmen, he made an Order, that instead of the Linnen Turbans, commonly worn by the Mussulmen, the others should wear a red woollen Cap with twelve Folds, in Meinory of the twelve Children of Hussen; and 'tis on Account of the Colour of their Turbans that the Turks This Restorer of Ali's Retorcall them Red-Heads. mation flourished towards the latter End of the foureenth Century; and there is all the Reason that can be, to think that when Tomerlane returned to Persia, after after the Defeat of Bajaxet, he gave those Marks of Esteem and Veneration to Musa-Caim that are faid to have been conferred on his Son Guines, or his Grand-son Schieb-Eidar, whom others call Heik-Adar.
+ONE of the most famous of the Twelve was Musa Caim, or, as fome call him, Mous-SA KAIZEM; from whom, after a long Series of Generations, they pretend to derive Sopby, the first of the Family of this Name. that we know any Thing of.
+Whether he came from Musa Caim, or no; for this Defcent is not at all proved, and there is too great a Space between the Trunk and the Branches, for us to be fure of any Thing in this respect; it appears, however, very certain, that he was the first that rescued Ali's Law from the Obscurity in which it had been buried for many Ages, and made it revive in Persia.
+In order to distinguish Ali's Followers from the other Musfulmen, he made an Order, that instead of the Linnen Turbans, commonly worn by the Mussulmen, the others should wear a red woollen Cap with twelve Folds, in Memory of the twelve Children of Hussein; and 'tis on Account of the Colour of their Turbans that the Turks call them Red-Heads.